MakeSchool-Tutorials/Marble-Maze-Unity/P05-timer-time/content.md

   }
 }
 ```
->The funny notation "get" under the member variable hasBeenReached marks a getter for this property in C#.  “set” can be used in a similar way, where the variable “value” is used as the passed-in value.
-We have a “get” but no “set” because we want this property to be read-only for other classes.
+>The funny notation "get" under the member variable hasBeenReached marks a getter for this property in C#. `set` can be used in a similar way, where the variable `value` is used as the passed-in value.
+We have a `get` but no `set` because we want this property to be read-only for other classes.
 That way, some other class can’t accidentally set the Goal’s hasBeenReached property.

 Now when you run the Scene, the timer should stop when you win!